fgirault/smeuhsocial/README.md

     $ sudo /usr/local/libexec/slapd

-You should now be able to log into the app with your smeuh credentials.
+you should now be able to log into the app with your smeuh credentials.